 • Frugal (require little information)

-• Imperfect (lead to systematic biases)
+• Imperfect (lead to systematic cognitive bias)

 • Unavoidable (automatic, unconscious)